 social life.
 When I began losing my hearing, I lost all my

-with the nerds and band geeks.
-Most of those relationships were
+the nerds and band geeks.
+Most of those relationships were not

-not strong.
+strong.
 We never got together outside of school.
+I couldn't talk

+to them on the phone.
+I knew nothing about current music.
 I

-couldn't talk to them on the phone.
-I knew nothing about

-current music.
-I didn't get invited to parties.
-I had no boy
+didn't get invited to parties.
+I had no boyfriends.

 I think communication was the main problem.
 I couldn't hear and